kul1/turbolog-241514/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+Sample Rails App created with gem turbolog with the following configuration:

-* Ruby version
+* Ruby version 2.4.1, Rails 5.1.4

-* System dependencies

-* Configuration
+* MongoDB version v3.6.2

-* Database creation

-* Database initialization
+Notes:

+* Please edit .env and update your FACEBOOK_API, FACEBOOK_SECRET

-* How to run the test suite
+* To run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+  At Terminal type
+  $ rspec